blues/app-accelerators/66-remote-apiary-hive-health-monitor/README.md

 ## 9. Validation and Testing

-**Expected cadence in steady state.** A healthy, settled colony produces one `hive_summary.qo` note per day and zero `hive_alert.qo` notes.
+**Expected cadence in steady state.** A healthy, settled colony produces one `hive_summary.qo` Note per day and zero `hive_alert.qo` Notes.
 Expect a short tuning period after deployment to verify that weight, temperature, and audio thresholds are appropriate for the specific hive: a heavy honey super changes the weight baseline, an aggressive strain may have a higher natural ZCR, and early spring colonies run cooler than peak-season.

 **Bench validation sequence.** Before field deployment: